Frequently Asked Questions

 What is Commencement on the National Mall?

-University Commencement brings together students from all of The George Washington University's (GW) schools for the conferral of their degrees.
-The ceremony takes place on the National Mall and is open to all 2023 graduates, from bachelor’s, master’s, and doctoral programs, to come and celebrate their achievements.
+University Commencement brings together students from all of the George Washington University's (GW) schools for the conferral of their degrees.
+The ceremony takes place on the National Mall and is open to all 2024 graduates, from bachelor’s, master’s, and doctoral programs, to come and celebrate their achievements.
 This event includes remarks from GW leadership and other speakers.
-View the digital Commencement program (PDF).

-We will celebrate the Class of 2023 on Sunday, May 21, 2023, on the National Mall at 10:30 am.
+We will celebrate the Class of 2024 on Sunday, May 19, on the National Mall at 10:30 am.
 Graduates must be seated by 10:15 am.
-Visit the Commencement details page for a National Mall site map.
+More details about graduate and guest arrivals will be available in the spring semester.

 I am a summer or fall graduate.
 When is my graduation ceremony?

-The university invites summer 2022, fall 2022, spring 2023, and summer 2023 graduates to participate in May 2023 graduation events.
-As the only institution to hold university-wide Commencement on the National Mall, GW is proud to devote its resources to offering graduates this #OnlyAtGW opportunity of a lifetime each May, the traditional time of year for university commencements.
+The university invites summer 2023, fall 2023, spring 2024, and summer 2024 graduates to participate in graduation events.
+As the only institution to hold a university-wide Commencement on the National Mall, GW is proud to devote its resources to offering graduates this #OnlyAtGW opportunity of a lifetime each May, the traditional time of year for commencements.
 Summer, fall, and spring graduates are also invited to attend school and college celebrations in May, where they will walk across the stage and be recognized individually for their achievements.
 It is at the discretion of schools and departments to hold specific events for summer or fall graduates.

 How do I notify the university that I plan to participate in Commencement Week events including school celebrations and Commencement on the National Mall?

 Students must submit a graduation application and graduation survey to be eligible to register for Commencement Week events.
 You must have either completed your degree requirements, or be enrolled in classes that will complete those requirements, to submit the graduation application.
-The graduation survey will open March 23, 2023.
+The graduation survey opens in Spring 2024.

 Registering for Commencement Week events is the only notice needed for your participation.
 For more information about registration, please see that section below.